Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Health system strengthening

-• Continue to increase ownership by local health providers to provide medical assistance to migrants through the public health insurance system, on par with insured citizens.
+• Increase ownership of local public health facilities to provide medical assistance to migrants through the public health insurance system, on par with insured citizens, through a public insurance mechanism for migrants transiting BiH.

 Funding required